zyingp/temp/tcpdump.md

 }
 ```

+# Suggested Solution
+Initialize buf[0] to '\0' in 'print_prefix'.
+`buf[0] = '\0';`
+(Just as print-cnfp.c and print-bgp.c do.)

+# How I Found It

-I found the problem by fuzzing with ASan, and the bug can be reproduced in ASan with 32-bit  tcpdump executable like below.
+I found the problem by fuzzing with AFL & ASan, and the bug can be reproduced in ASan with 32-bit  tcpdump executable like below.
 Prepare env.
 ```
     dpkg --add-architecture i386